 Having access to the most up-to-date info about new initiatives and leadership moves gives sellers an unparalleled competitive advantage.
 In fact, it’s estimated that the first vendor to contact a buyer wins the business over 70% of the time.

-Take a look at a sampling of the most recent Triggers that our in-house research team uncovered this week.
+Take a look at a sampling of the most recent Scoops that our in-house research team uncovered this week.

 THESE COMPANIES ALL HAD HUGE LEADERSHIP CHANGES: